 To get rid of any possible data disaster situation, you must create a scheduled or regular backup of your personal or professional data.
 If the backup is not available or backup file is also corrupted due to any possible reason, you should follow the below given resolution steps:

 - Verify the BIOS settings to make sure it recognizes the hard disk.

 - Repair the damaged MBR by running the ‘fixmbr’ command through the Windows Recovery Console.

 You should be aware about this tool as this command can damage your partition tables if a virus is present or if a hardware problem exists.
 With this command, you may create inaccessible partitions.
 When the fixmbr command detects an invalid or non-standard partition table signature, fixmbr command prompts you for permission before it rewrites the MBR.
 However, the fixmbr command is supported only on x86-based computers.

-In spite of that, if you are unable to repair or recover your inaccessible/lost data from Windows hard disk then you are recommended to look for a third party tool like Kernel for Windows data recovery software.
+In spite of that, if you are unable to repair or recover your inaccessible/lost data from Windows hard disk then you are recommended to look for a third party tool like Windows data recovery software.
 By busing this powerful tool, you can successfully recover your corrupt data from Windows OS having FAT 16, FAT 32, NTFS, and NTFS5 file systems.